nicejade/docker-vue-node-nginx-mongodb-redis/README.md

 cd server && yarn start
 ```

-The program will automatically open http://localhost:8080/ for you.
-If port `8080` is already in use on your machine, the program will specify the available port (incremental) for you, for example, `8081` or `8082`.
+The program will automatically open http://localhost:8080/ for client and http://localhost:4000/ for server.
+Intelligently, it will specify the available port for you (incremental, eg: `8081` or `8082`) if port `8080` is busying on your machine.

 ## Deployment